davidbestue/interference_topography/README.md

 <b>

 #### dist_a_err_analysis.ipynb
-<pre>Analysis of Angular interference (distributions)
+_Analysis of Angular interference (distributions)
-Analysis of Angular interference (perceptual and memory) Analysis of Controls (dispersion of angular error with eccentricity)</pre>
+Analysis of Angular interference (perceptual and memory)
+Analysis of Controls (dispersion of angular error with eccentricity)_

 <b>
 <b>